Have the freshest free hiking tips sent to you each month!

 Is hiking the Appalachian Trail (AT) something you would never consider doing, not in a million years?

-Or are you a hiker who has always wanted to do a real leg stretcher?
-You know, something a bit more ambitious than a few nights on the trail?
+Or are you a hiker who has always wanted to do a real leg stretcher like this long trail?

 Perhaps you are ready to "go for it", but haven't started your planning yet.